§ 40-8-15. Lien on deceased recipient’s estate for assistance.

 (d) Upon payment of the amount of reimbursement for Medicaid benefits imposed by this section, the secretary of the executive office, or his or her designee, shall issue a written discharge of lien.

-(f) The executive office shall establish procedures, in accordance with the standards specified by the secretary, U.S. Department of Health and Human Services, under which the executive office shall waive, in whole or in part, the lien and reimbursement established by this section if such lien and reimbursement would cause an undue hardship, as determined by the executive office, on the basis of the criteria established by the secretary in accordance with 42 U.S.C. § 1396p(b)(3).
+(f) The executive office shall establish procedures, in accordance with the standards specified by the Secretary, United States Department of Health and Human Services, under which the executive office shall waive, in whole or in part, the lien and reimbursement established by this section if the lien and reimbursement would cause an undue hardship, as determined by the executive office, on the basis of the criteria established by the secretary in accordance with 42 U.S.C. § 1396p(b)(3).

 (h) Compliance with the provisions of this section shall be consistent with the requirements set forth in § 33-11-5 and the requirements of the affidavit of notice set forth in § 33-11-5.2.
 Nothing in these sections shall limit the executive office from recovery, to the extent of the distribution, in accordance with all state and federal laws.